raoulmillais/doccit/README.md

 * Configurable layout and css
 * Generate and format a changelog using git-shortlog
 * Auto commit and push to github
-* Configurable by doccit.rc file or commandline parameters to override
+* Configurable by doccitrc file or commandline parameters to override
  * Default to look in the docs folder of a repository for markdown files
- * Run a user configurable command to generate code docs
+ * Run a user configurable command to generate code docs (e.g. docco / nocco)
  * Configure paths to documentation

 Organisation Documentation